travaux-com/VariantRetriever/README.md

 </p>
 <br>

-VariantRetriever is a minimalist package to affect a variant to an identifiable ressource during an experiment.
+VariantRetriever is a minimalist package for feature flagging.
 It's fast, database free and it ensures you to always retrieve the same variant for your identifiable ressource.

 ## Getting Started